 How to create public folders

-Follow the steps below to enable public folders in either Exchange Server 2013, Exchange Server 2016 or in Exchange Online (Office 365).
-This will create an empty tree for your public folders.
-If you are using CodeTwo Exchange Migration or CodeTwo Office 365 Migration folders in the tree will be recreated automatically in this tree.
-Be aware the screenshots in this article are from Exchange Server 2013, however, in Exchange Online (Office 365) as well as in Exchange Server 2016 here presented settings look almost exactly the same.
+Follow the steps below to enable public folders in Exchange Server 2013, Exchange Server 2016 or in Exchange Online (Office 365).
+This will create an empty public folder tree.
+Please note that the screenshots in this article are from Exchange Server 2013, but the settings described here look almost exactly the same in Exchange Online (Office 365) and Exchange Server 2016:

 - Log in to your Exchange:

 - Exchange Server 2013, 2016 - Log in to the Exchange Control Panel (ECP) using your domain admin account.
-Providing that you are accessing the Exchange Server directly the address will be https://localhost/ecp
+If you are accessing Exchange Server directly, the address will be https://localhost/ecp

-- Click on the plus icon to create a mailbox.
+- Click on the plus (+) icon to create a new mailbox.

 - Browse for your Administrator account.

-- Make sure the Administrator has Permission level: Owner and every possible privileges granted (all checkbox checked).
+- Make sure the Administrator has Permission level: Owner and every possible privileges granted (all checkboxes checked).

-- Save changes in the next windows and close the ECP/Office 365 administration panel.
+- Save the changes in the next windows and close the ECP/Office 365 administration panel.

-For more info on how to manage your public folders please refer to this Microsoft Technet article.
+For more information on how to manage your public folders, please refer to this Microsoft Technet article.

 - Run the Exchange Management Console (EMC)

-- In the console tree click the Organization Configuration branch and then choose Mailbox tab.
+- In the console tree, click the Organization Configuration branch and then choose Mailbox.

-- Find Database Management tab and click the right mouse button on the databases list.
-From the right context menu choose New Public Folder Database... option (Fig. 8.).
+- Find the Database Management tab and right-click on the database list.
+From the context menu choose New Public Folder Database... option (Fig. 8.).

-- There should appear the New Public Folder Database wizard.First of all specify the name of the public folder database and the mailbox server.
+- The New Public Folder Database wizard appears.
+Specify the name of the public folder database and the mailbox server and click Next.

-- Move all the steps by clicking Next button.
+- Skip the next steps by clicking the Next button.